Tio-pratomo/Tio-pratomo/README.md

 I am a civil engineering graduate.
 I want to try a career as a software developer.

-I'm currently selling fried foods, seblak, etc. in the school canteen and in my spare time, I study programming.
+I'm currently selling fried foods, seblak, etc. in the school canteen.
+In my spare time, I study programming.

 I’m currently learning javascript.
 I’m looking to collaborate on front-end developer in Indonesia.